If a cotton pad picks up a small amount of oil from your T-zone, then you have normal skin.

 Rosacea is a common, chronic, incurable, adult acne like skin condition that is easily controllable and manageable with careful skincare.

-Rosacea commonly affects the central third of the face, especially the nose, and has periodic ups and downs (flares and remissions).
+Commonly affecting the central third of the face, especially the nose, and has periodic ups and downs (flares and remissions), rosacea symptoms and signs include:

 Rosacea may be mistaken for rosy cheeks, sunburn, or quite often, acne.

-Rosacea can be a very bothersome and embarrassing condition.
+Rosacea can be a very bothersome and sometime a concerning condition that embarrasses individuals.

 Untreated rosacea tends to worsen over the time